jonathanrandall/American-Sign-language/README.md

  I implement a tensorflow lite (tflite) model on the ESP32-cam for American Sign language.
 The model is a stand-alone model and requires no network connection to run.
 The projects uses a pcb from pcbway to connect the esp32-can to a tft lcd screen, thus eliminating much of the messy wiring.

- The youtube video giving instructions for building this project is here: https://youtu.be/9ikQ7QFDbh4
+ The youtube video giving instructions for building this project is here: <br>
+ https://youtu.be/9ikQ7QFDbh4

 # Summary of direcotries in this repo.